The Link Between the Environment, Nutrition, and Oral Health

 Many studies have shown that people who volunteer and participate in social groups tend to live longer than others.
 So the researchers combined data from both studies to see if the volunteer and social opportunities that religious groups offer might explain the longevity boost.

-Results showed that this was only part of the reason why lived longer.
+Results showed that this was only part of the reason why religious people lived longer.

 “We found that volunteerism and involvement in social organizations only accounted for a little less than one year of the longevity boost that religious affiliation provided,” Wallace said.
 “There’s still a lot of the benefit of religious affiliation that this can’t explain.”